Foundation / Corporation

 - Arts and Humanities: The Foundation supports performing, visual, and instructional arts programs in the community.

 - Education: The Foundation is committed to education by prioritizing Catholic education.
-The Foundation also supports nonsectarian private schools specifically catering to special needs children, as well as private colleges and universities, out-of-school-time programs, and other education-related activities that provide opportunities for students and produce lasting outcomes within the Archdiocese of Baltimore.
+The Foundation also supports special needs schools, private colleges and universities, out-of-school-time programs, and other education-related activities that provide opportunity for students and produce lasting outcomes within the Archdiocese of Baltimore.

 - Health Care: The Foundation supports compassionate care needs of families and their caregivers.
 The Foundation concentrates on programs that provide curative, preventative, rehabilitative, and palliative care, as well as patient support services.